mellever/MultiScaleMethodsWithApplicationsToClimate2024/EnergyBalanceModel/README.md

 ![alt text](BaseScenario.png)

 After this the bifucation diagrams for Q and epsilon are plotted.
 To find the equilibria. the [Scipy Brentq](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.brentq.html) package has been used.
-For Q, we get the following:
+This package finds the roots on a given interval, this is important, since otherwise we only find a single root.
+To determine the stability of the solution, the derivative is computed using central differences.
+If the derivative is greater than 0, the solution is unstable.
+Else the solution is stable.
+For Q, we get the following bifurcation diagram:

 ![alt text](Q_Bifurcation.png)

-And for epsilon:
+And following a simular procedure, we get the following bifurcation diagram for epsilon:

 ![alt text](eps_Bifurcation.png)